Nortonville, California

-Location

-Nortonville is located on Nortonville Road just outside the city of Pittsburg in Contra Costa County.
-The town site is now part of the Black Diamond Mines Regional Preserve.
+Nortonville was an unincorporated town in eastern Contra Costa County, California that is now considered a ghost town.
+It was one of five towns established within the Mount Diablo Coalfield, along with Somersville, Stewartville, Judsonville, and West Hartley.
+The former townsite is located on Nortonville Road and Black Diamond Trail, just south of the city of Pittsburg.
+The townsite is now part of the Black Diamond Mines Regional Preserve, managed by the East Bay Regional Park District.

+Geography

+Nortonville was located along Kirker Creek, 5.5 miles (9 km) north-northeast of Mount Diablo, at an elevation of 801 feet (244 m).
+It was situated between Kirker Pass and Nortonville Pass, among rugged hills characterized by narrow valleys and ravines.
+The surrounding landscape consists of grasslands, chaparral, mixed evergreen forest, and foothill woodland, atypical of the Sacramento-San Joaquin River Delta region.
+Typical vegetation includes Coulter pine, foothill pine, blue oak, black sage, desert olive, dudleya, bush poppy, Fremont globe mallow, mountain mahogany, Mount Diablo globe lily, and Mount Diablo manzanita.
+The former townsite is also home to several exotic plant species introduced by the residents, such as black locust, almond, cypress, pepper tree, eucalyptus, and tree of heaven.
+Common wildlife include coyotes, rattlesnakes, mountain lions, foxes, bobcats, raccoons, and rabbits.

 History

 Nortonville was founded by Noah Norton in 1855.
 He, along with three partners named Cutler, Matheson and Sturgis, started the Black Diamond coal mine at Nortonville in 1860.
 The mine was incorporated as the Black Diamond Coal Mining Company in June 1861.

 Nortonville was also the southern terminus of the six mile long Black Diamond Coal Mining Railroad (also known as the "Black Diamond Railroad"), built in 1868.
 The railroad connected Nortonville with the San Joaquin River, at Black Diamond Landing, California, with a stop at Cornwall, California (the latter two towns are now a part of the city of Pittsburg, California).

 The town was home to many Welsh miners.
 In 1885 the Black Diamond Coal Mining Company moved all the coal miners from Nortonville to another of the Company's mines at Black Diamond, Washington Territory.
 The Nortonville mine was so deep that it acted as a drain for the surrounding mines, and when the owners of the other mines refused to contribute to the cost of pumping out the water, the company simply shut down and moved its operations.
 Currently what is left behind at Nortonville is a deserted area.
 The brick foundation of the mine's hoisting works, remnants of the railroad bed, and an old cemetery are all that remain.
 The cemetery is known as the "Rose Hill Cemetery," which was named for Emma Rose, daughter of Alvinza Hayward, who was president and chief stockholder of the Black Diamond Coal Mining Company.
 In the 1940s Mrs. Rose donated the cemetery to the county.

-Four other coal mining towns were established in the same mining district: Somersville, Stewartsville, West Hartley and Judsonville.

 A post office operated at Nortonville from 1874 to 1910, with closures in 1887 and from 1890 to 1891.